 The Durbar Hall section of Arakkal Palace is now a museum.
 Government of Kerala carried out the renovation.
 The museum opened its doors to the public in July 2005.

 Matriarchal System of Arakkal Family

-The Arakkal family followed a matriarchal system.
+The Arakkal family followed a matriarchal system or marumakkathayam.
 The eldest member of the family, whether male or female, became its head and ruler.
 While male rulers were called Ali Rajah, female rulers were known as Arakkal Beevi.

 The king’s palace was named Arakkal Palace after the ruling dynasty.
 The rulers purchased it from the Dutch in 1663

 Getting to Arakkal Museum

 The museum is 3.7 km from Kannur Railway Station.
 It faces the Arabian Sea.
 St. Angelo’s fort is close by.
 Car parking is available.
 Visitors are allowed inside between 9:30 am and 5:15 pm.
 An entry fee of Rs.
 20 per person is levied.
 The museum permits photography and cameras attract a fee of Rs.
 25. Visitors have to keep footwear outside.
 It is a small museum on two floors.
 Phone: +91 497 273 4479,

 Galleries at Arakkal Museum

 Exhibits at Arakkal Museum include a number of heritage objects from the royal family.
 Department of Archaeology has arranged the exhibits.
 Department of Tourism, Government of Kerala has extended financial assistance.

 The palace grounds looked rather untended.
 At one corner of the grounds is the bell tower.
 It has a large bronze bell.
-It rings to summon the faithful for prayers.
+The bell rings to summon the faithful for prayers.

-Portraits of many rulers of the Arakkal family are displayed here.
-Among them is Arakkal Beevi Ayesha Sultana who occupied the throne from 1921 to 1931.
+Portraits of many rulers of the Arakkal family are put up here.
+Among them is Arakkal Beevi Ayesha Sultana who was on the throne from 1921 to 1931.

-Teak wood furniture from Arakkal Palace are on display at the museum
+Teak wood furniture from Arakkal Palace are on show at the museum

 The heritage wooden staircase is in good condition.

 Hendrik van Rheede was the governor of Dutch East India Company in Malabar between 1669 and 1676.
-The Dutch tried to maintain cordial relations with Arakkal family due to their leadership in the field of commerce.
+The Dutch tried to keep friendly relations with Arakkal family due to their leadership in the field of trade.

-Parts of the palace are now in ruins and in need of intense repairs.
+Parts of the palace are now in ruins and in need of key repairs.